We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - An adjustable bed: Adjustable beds and mattresses allow sleepers to elevate their head and, in some cases, their feet.
 Some people find that this is a more comfortable and adaptable long-term solution.

 - Traditional pillows: A stack of several standard pillows can elevate the head and neck, offering affordable and adjustable support.

-- Custom pillows: A number of manufacturers now offer custom or customizable pillow options.
+- Custom pillows: Several manufacturers now offer custom or customizable pillow options.